The crime of failing to register as a Colorado sex offender

 In Colorado, sex offenders are required by law to register with the local law enforcement agency in each jurisdiction in which they reside.1 Failure to do so is a crime under section 18-3-412.5 of the Colorado Revised Statutes (C.R.S.).

 Felony sex offenders who fail to register as required or to keep law enforcement notified of their whereabouts commit a felony in Colorado.
 Misdemeanor sex offenders who fail to do so commit a Colorado misdemeanor.

-To help you better understand the consequences of failing to registry as a Colorado sex offender, our Colorado criminal defense lawyers discuss the following, below:
+To help you better understand the consequences of failing to register as a Colorado sex offender, our Colorado criminal defense lawyers discuss the following, below:

 - 1. Colorado sex offender obligations